Eldrevatnet

-Eldrevatnet or Eldrevatn is a lake in the municipality of Lærdal in Vestland county, Norway.
+Eldrevatnet is a lake in Lærdal Municipality in Vestland county, Norway.
 The 3.48 km2 lake lies at an elevation of 1116 m above sea level.
 It is located about 15 km southeast of the village of Borgund, not far from the European route E16 highway and the Filefjell Kongevegen road.
-The lake Øljusjøen lies 4 km south of the lake.
+The lake Øljusjøane lies 4 km south of the lake.
 The lake Juklevatnet and the mountain Høgeloft both lie about 5 km to the northeast of the lake.

 The lake Eldrevatnet is regulated by a hydroelectric dam and supplies water for a nearby power station.